 false.
 If you wish that errors are not thrown at all, you can set the

 false as well!

-Whether you are using suspense or useErrorBoundaries in your queries, you will need a way to let queries know that you want to try again when re-rendering after some error occured.
+Whether you are using suspense or useErrorBoundaries in your queries, you will need a way to let queries know that you want to try again when re-rendering after some error occurred.

 Query errors can be reset with the